Hearty beef poblano chili – the perfect chili topped with cheese, jalapeño, avocado, tortilla chips and cilantro to get you through colder months!

 salt and pepper to taste

-optional toppings: shredded cheddar and/or pepper-jack cheese, avocado, cilantro, chopped green onion, sliced jalapeño
+optional toppings: shredded cheese, sour cream, corn chips or tortilla chips, cilantro, chopped green onion, sliced jalapeño, avocado

 In a large soup pot over medium high heat, add olive oil.